 The following websites provide useful background information for potential IMPDET applicants about Finland, studying in Finland and UEF, and doctoral education at UEF.

-First, it is important that the applicant’s research interests are aligned with the main research areas in the IMPDET programme:
+First, it is important that the applicant’s research interests are aligned with the main research areas of the IMPDET studies:

 - digital learning environments